star8kid/WorkoutSim/Checklist.md

 - ✅ ***Whim*** Make each snack / exercise have a description and show it in the message frame
 - ✅ Remove the user's ability to edit the window's size inorder to make the game unbreakable
 - 🟩 Make it so that if the player closes a window of the game that is *not* the Main Menu, that the root is ended so the code can be properly built again
+    - Move the Tk() root to the WorkoutSimulator.py (So the other classes can build on top of it instead of MenuClass)
+    - Replace the root window that was in MenuClass with a toplevel

 #### Features